Cheap Car Insurance if You Have a Clean Driving Record

 No long forms · No spam · No fees

-Clean driving records prove to car insurance companies that you are a low-risk driver, so providers often offer discounts.
+A clean driving record proves to car insurance companies that you are a low-risk driver, so providers often offer discounts.
 What qualifies a good driver for these discounts varies, depending on the car insurance company.
 There are also things you can do on top of having a clean record to reduce your rates even further.
-In this article, Part 1 discusses clean driving record discounts and Part 2 addresses the additional things you can do for further discounts.
+Here are some ways to get cheap car insurance if you have a clean driving record.

-Other car insurance companies give good driver discounts by dropping their customer’s rates after they complete one year with them without an at-fault accident or citation for a moving violation.
+Other car insurance companies give good driver discounts by dropping their customers’ rates after one year without an at-fault accident or citation for a moving violation.
 They might drop the rates even more after additional years of good driving.
 It just depends on the car insurance provider.

 - Tip: A car insurance provider may give you a good driver discount if you get one DUI/DWI but otherwise have had a long-standing clean driving record.